-We are currently engaged in research and development efforts to address the needs of patients with mobility impairments besides paraplegia, such as stroke and multiple sclerosis, and, in the future, we plan to address these needs in cerebral palsy Parkinson's disease and elderly assistance.
-For more information, see "Part I. Item 1.
-Business - Future Products.
+We are currently engaged in research and development efforts to address the needs of patients with mobility impairments besides paraplegia, such as stroke, and, in the future, we may engage in efforts to address these needs in patients with other conditions such as multiple sclerosis, cerebral palsy Parkinson's disease and elderly assistance.
+We also began commercializing in 2019 our first product for stroke patients, the ReStore.
+For more information, see "Business-ReStore Products."
 In addition to other research and development projects, we collaborate with Harvard University's Wyss Institute for Biologically Inspired Engineering to design, research and develop lightweight exoskeleton system technologies for lower limb disabilities intended to treat stroke, multiple sclerosis, mobility limitations for the elderly and other medical applications.
 As part of the collaboration, Harvard has also licensed to us certain of its intellectual property relating to lightweight exoskeleton system technologies for lower limb disabilities.
 We are obligated to use commercially reasonable efforts to develop products under the license in accordance with an agreed-upon development plan and to introduce and market such products commercially.

-We expect that a portion of our revenues will be derived, in the next few years, from new soft suit exoskeleton products we create for use by individuals suffering from a stroke, and, in later years, from other new products of ours aimed at addressing other medical indications which affect the ability to walk, including multiple sclerosis, cerebral palsy, Parkinson's disease and elderly assistance.
+We expect that a portion of our revenues will be derived, in the next few years, from the ReStore soft suit exoskeleton product and, in later years, from other new products such as a home use device for stroke patients or new products of ours aimed at addressing other medical indications which affect the ability to walk, including multiple sclerosis, cerebral palsy, Parkinson's disease and elderly assistance.
 As such, our future results will depend on our ability to successfully develop and commercialize such new products.
-We cannot ensure you that we will be able to introduce new products, products currently under development and products contemplated for future development for additional indications in a timely manner, or at all.
-For instance, while we recently applied for CE mark for our ReStore product for stroke patients, we have not yet submitted a 510(k) premarket notification to the FDA for the product and intend to do so imminently, following only after the completion of clinical trials.
-We aim to commercialize the system for use by stroke patients in Europe and the United States during the third quarter of 2019.
-Obtaining clearance for the ReStore product or other soft suit exoskeleton products could involve an extensive, costly and time-consuming process, and could be prolonged significantly beyond our expectations based on unexpected inquiries from regulators, thus delaying commercialization beyond our planned timetable.
-As a result we cannot make any assurances regarding the ultimate timing of FDA clearance or CE mark or commercialization of the ReStore product or any future products.
-For more information on the clearance processes, see "Part I, Item 1.
-Business-Government Regulation."
+We cannot ensure you that we will be able to introduce new products, products currently under development and products contemplated for future development for additional indications in a timely manner, or at all as it depends on our available resources to fund such projects While we received governmental clearance to market our ReStore product on the anticipated timetable in 2019, obtaining clearance for any other soft suit exoskeleton products we may develop could involve an extensive, costly and time-consuming process, which would delay any planned commercialization.
+For more information on the clearance processes, see "Business-Government Regulation."

-Harvard may also terminate its license agreement with us if we fail to obtain the requisite insurance, become insolvent or do not meet certain developmental milestones with respect to the products we develop using the patents licensed to us.
+Harvard may also terminate its license agreement with us if we fail to obtain the requisite insurance or become insolvent.
 Any such termination of this aspect of the collaboration with Harvard could impair our research and development efforts into lightweight soft suit exoskeleton system technologies for lower limb disabilities.
-In addition, we may not be able to clinically demonstrate the medical benefits of our products for new indications, we do not yet have any clinical data demonstrating the benefits of our products for indications other than paraplegia and we might not be able to support the economic benefits the new product has for the customer.
+In addition, we may not be able to clinically demonstrate the medical benefits of our products for new indications.
+We have limited clinical data demonstrating the benefits of our products and we might not be able to support the economic benefits our products have for the customer.
 We may also be unable to gain necessary regulatory approvals to enable us to market new products for additional indications or the regulatory process may be more costly and time-consuming than expected, which could adversely impact us given our cash position and ongoing capital requirements.
+We might also terminate or change our research collaboration agreement with Harvard if we see limited market to the current developed products or seek to focus our available resources to other areas of the business.